Take Five: The devil's in the data

 2/ U.S. ECONOMY READ OUT

-After an escalation of the U.S.-China trade row sparked one of the most volatile weeks of the year for U.S. stock and bond markets, investors are focusing on the U.S. economy's ability to absorb a tariff war with some critical health checks on Thursday.
+After an escalation of the U.S.-China trade row sparked one of the most volatile weeks of the year for U.S. stock and bond markets, investors are focusing on the U.S. economy's ability to absorb a tariff war with some critical health checks.

 U.S. July consumer price inflation, due Tuesday, has been tame in recent years and consistently below the Federal Reserve's 2% target.
 Fed chair Jerome Powell said the strong tie between unemployment and inflation was broken 20 years ago and the relationship "has become weaker and weaker and weaker."